git-pull/tao-of-tmux/manuscript/06-window.md

 `Prefix` + `c` will create a new at the first open index after your current window.
 So if you're in the first window, it will create a new window in the second.

-You can delete a window in two ways.
-First, you can exit or kill every pane in that window.
-Panes can be killed via `Prefix` + `x` or by `Ctrl` + `d` within the pane's shell.
-The second way is `Prefix` + `&`, which will prompt you if you really want to delete the window.
-Warning: this will destroy all panes inside, as well as any processes.

 ## Naming windows